simonkrogmann/procedural/README.md

 # procedural [![Build Status](https://travis-ci.org/simonkrogmann/procedural.svg?branch=master)](https://travis-ci.org/simonkrogmann/procedural)
-A lbrary of procedural textures written in glsl and a viewer to display them.
+A library of procedural textures and image effects written in glsl and a viewer to display them.

 ##Library